google-research/football/gfootball/doc/observation.md

 In addition, environment provides wrappers which convert `raw` observations to a different form:

-- `simple115` (aka Simple115StateWrapper) - simplified representation of a game state encoded with 115 floats:
+- `simple115` (aka Simple115StateWrapper) - simplified representation of a game state encoded with 115 floats.
+  Note that this observation has a bug that when someone on a left team gets a red card, positions of observations corresponding to the right team will shift, which is very likely not a desirable behavior.
+  We keep this wrapper for backward compatibility reasons, but recommend to use simple115v2 instead.
     - 44 = 11 (players) * 2 (x and y) * 2 (teams) - coordinates of players
     - 44 - player directions
     - 3 (x, y and z) - ball position